Sujithdev007/OOPS-foundation/README.md

 # NOTE :Class can be implement one or more interface
 # but
 # class can be extend only one class (multilevel inheritance is accepeted but multi inheritance not allowed)

+# Genrics

+  # structurly both class are same only types changes (two parameters, different types)
+  Pair p = new Pair(1, 4)
+        for only creating types we need to create a class ?
+  PairString ps = PairString("aa", "bb");
+  # string instead int
+ PairDouble pd = PairDouble(1.34, 3.45);
+ # double instead int

+ # HERE GENRICS COMES TO PLAY JUST BY ADDING ANGULAR BRACKETS TO THE CLASS NAME <T> ITS DONE NOW ITS A TYPE

+  # NOTE: not only normal types we can send our own class itself

+  if we didnot mention the type , bydefault it takes type as OBJECT the super class Pair p = new Pair(09, 41) p.setFirst("aa");
+   p.setSeconf(87);
+   # No use refering THE OBJECT